finos/rune-dsl/documentation/documentation.rst

    Product boolean (0..1)
    BusinessEvent boolean (0..1)

-.. note:: The qualified type feature in the Rosetta DSL is under evaluation and may be replaced by a mechanism that is purely based on these annotations in the future.
+.. note:: The qualified type feature in the Rosetta DSL is under evaluation and may be replaced by a mechanism that is purely based on these function annotations in the future.

 Data Validation Component